alexseysua/AI-Person-Detector-with-YOLO-verification-Version-2/README.md

 ```

 # 1) Install needed packages
 I like loging in remotely over via ssh, as running "headless" is a design goal, but it can all be done with a termenal window as well.
-OpenSSH is not installed by default so either install "OpenSSH" using "Control Center Software Botique" or in a terminal window do:
+OpenSSH is not installed by default so either install "OpenSSH" using "Control Center Software Boutique" or in a terminal window do:
 ```
 sudo apt install ssh
 ```